Myrtle Avenue station (BMT Jamaica Line)

 The station has two platform levels, but all regular passenger service is on the lower platform level of the station.
 The station has an abandoned upper platform level which previously served the BMT Myrtle Avenue Line to Downtown Brooklyn and Lower Manhattan via the Brooklyn Bridge.
 Just east of the station, the remaining section of the BMT Myrtle Avenue Line diverges from the BMT Jamaica Line via slip switches in an at-grade junction.

 History

-The lower level of the station opened on June 25, 1888.
+The lower level of the station opened on June 25, 1888, when the Union Elevated Railroad (leased to the Brooklyn Elevated Railroad) extended its elevated line above Broadway from Gates Avenue northwest to Driggs Avenue in Williamsburg.
+The Broadway Elevated was extended to Broadway Ferry on July 14, 1888.
+Upon the opening of the Williamsburg Bridge tracks in 1908, trains were rerouted across the bridge west of Marcy Avenue.

 The upper level station, which was marked on signs as Broadway, opened on April 27, 1889, when the Myrtle Avenue Line was extended east along Myrtle Avenue to Broadway.
-A transfer opportunity was created to the BMT Jamaica Line station.
-The previous station located nearby at Stuyvesant Avenue was then closed.
+This extension created a transfer opportunity for the BMT Jamaica Line station.
+The previous station located nearby on Broadway at Stuyvesant Avenue was then closed.
 The Myrtle Avenue Line was extended from this station to Wyckoff Avenue on July 21, 1889.

 The BMT Myrtle Avenue Line from Broadway to Bridge–Jay Streets closed on October 4, 1969, and was replaced via transfer to the B54 bus toward Jay Street.

+In 2019, the Metropolitan Transportation Authority announced that this station would become ADA-accessible as part of the agency's 2020–2024 Capital Program.
+The MTA received $254 million from the Federal Transit Administration in 2023 for accessibility upgrades to four subway stations, including the Myrtle Avenue station.
+Work on new elevators began in December 2024.